DonyaElbanna/ng-gallery-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.0.

+## Description

+A SPA using the [fake API](https://jsonplaceholder.typicode.com/), to get, add, edit users and view their details.

+## Directions

+To start the local server run `json-server users.json --watch` inside the data folder to get the registered users to login or to sign up.
+You have to be a registered user to view the app.
+The server runs on `http://localhost:3000/`

+To start the project run `ng serve -o`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.